racedisparityaudit/style-guide/measure-page.md

 * supply context where appropriate (for example, ‘14.3 million (63%) of the estimated 22.6 million households in England in 2015/16 were in home ownership’)
 * summarise the most important findings on the page (across all the dimensions analysed)
-* help users unfamiliar with charts and tables understand what they’re looking at
+* help users unfamiliar with charts and tables understand what they’re looking at (for example, figures quoted in the commentary which users can also find in the charts and tables help make sense of both)
 * where possible, work as stand-alone statements (as they may be quoted out of context)
 * alert users to serious caveats about the quality of the data
 * be written in between 6 and 8 bullet points